ibrado/jekyll-paginate-content/README.md

   auto: true
 ```

 Note that using `auto` mode will be slower.
+It currently only works for non-header separators.

 You may also override `_config.yml` settings for a particular file like so: